 22) Gift Lists

 If Your gift list for the holidays or birthday consists of travel accessories and gear you might be a travel addict!
-When you can’t quite justify getting it for yourself you likely put it on the list for your family who doesn’t know what to get your worldly self.
+When you can’t quite justify getting it for yourself you likely put it on the list of travellers gifts for your family who doesn’t know what to get your worldly self.

 23) Interesting Conversations